Maker Geeks Filament Review: Customers Say Stay Away

-That has made Maker Geeks a brand that you either love or hate.
-It seems like those who have had good experiences are die-hard fans and those who have not have a virulent hatred of Maker Geeks, even calling for the company to shut down entirely.
+That has made Maker Geeks a brand that you should consider steering clear of.
+More than a few customers have a virulent hatred of Maker Geeks, even calling for the company to shut down entirely.

 Will this trend continue?
-That is unclear, but if it does, Maker Geeks might lose a lot of it’s current fan base.
+That is unclear, but if it does, Maker Geeks has already lost a lot of its fan base.

-Maker Geeks is a leading US producer of 3D printer filament.
-It is known for low prices and a wide range of specialty colors that are hard to find elsewhere, such as army green and khaki.
+Maker Geeks was a leading US producer of 3D printer filament.
+It was known for low prices and a wide range of specialty colors that are hard to find elsewhere, such as army green and khaki.

-Maker Geeks makes high quality filament and has historically offered great customer service, but that might be changing.
+Maker Geeks had historically offered great customer service, but that might be changing.